Chrismettal/ESP-Hiro/README.md

 ![RelayBoard](img/RelayBoard.png)

 These relay boards can be connected to basically any GPIO from the pin table you want, but you need to disconnect "JD-VCC" jumper and supply 3.3 V to JD so you don't feed 5 V back into the ESP.
+They can also be connected to the PCF8574 expander header outputs if configured accordingly.

 ## I²C

+- SDA = GPIO4
+- SCL = GPIO5

 Any I²C devices supported by Tasmota will work, but remember that some devices already include pullup resistors that need to be removed.
-For example HD44780 LCDs with I²C backpack will pull up the I²C lines to 5 V, which could damage the ESP and is not needed since I²C is already pulled up to 3.3 V on ESP-Hiro.
+For example HD44780 LCDs with PCF8574 I²C backpacks will pull up the I²C lines to 5 V, which could damage the ESP and is not needed since I²C is already pulled up to 3.3 V on ESP-Hiro.

+### PCF8574

+Right now Tasmota only supports "relay outputs" for PCF8574, but GPIO12 can be connected to the expander interrupt pin with a jumper for future input application.
+Beware that this needs to apply a pullup to GPIO12 with will turn Q1 on!
+The address of the PCF8574 has to be set with 3 jumpers as well.